-Boston rabbi stabbing suspect denied bail, authorities investigating as possible hate crime
+Boston rabbi stabbing suspect denied bail as Jewish leaders urge hate crime probe

 In court, prosecutors said Awad does not have a criminal record in Massachusetts but faces charges in Florida for alleged battery and theft.
 He may also face civil rights charges, prosecutors said.

-Suffolk County District Attorney Rachael Rollins was in the courtroom Friday and told the Boston Herald earlier that she plans to investigate the stabbing as a hate crime.
+Suffolk County District Attorney Rachael Rollins was in the courtroom Friday and is facing calls from Jewish leaders to investigate the stabbing as a hate crime.

+"This was an act of hate, of darkness," Combined Jewish Philanthropies of Greater Boston spokesperson Shira Goodman said, according to WBUR.
+"We will continue to live Jewish lives.
+We're going to continue to pray at our synagogues, to attend our schools ... and double down on social justice for all.
+That is light and that is love."

 Noginski, a father of 12, experienced anti-Semitism as a child in the Soviet Union when he was badly beaten in one attack, Rodkin told Fox News.
 In response, his mother put him in martial arts classes and he is now a black belt in judo, Rodkin said.